Precision Inflationary Predictions: Impact of Accurate End-of-Inflation Dynamics: Quantitative analysis of reheating

 where $a_{\rm end},\ a_{\rm re}$ are the scale factor solutions at the end of the inflation and reheating epoch, respectively.
+Physical consistency requires $N_{\rm re} \geq 0,$ where $N_{\rm re} \ll 1$ corresponds to instantaneous reheating.
 In order to calculate the duration $N_{\rm re}$, let us compare the mode of interest with the present scale as

 where $k$ is the comoving scale, and (${\rm eq}$) and ($0$) denote the quantities at the matter-radiation equality and the present epoch, respectively.
 Then the above equation leads to: